Latin involves the study of the language originally spoken in the region around Rome called Latium in the first millennium BC.

 If you progress to Honours (years 3 and 4) you may study topics such as epic, love poetry, drama and the novel, all of which have had a significant influence on other European literatures.

 There is also the opportunity to start or continue the study of Greek.

-If you progress to Honours you will have the opportunity to spend at least three weeks (usually during the summer vacation after third year) visiting archaeological sites and museums in Italy and Greece.
+If you progress to Honours you will have the opportunity to spend at least three weeks (usually during the summer vacation after third year) visiting archaeological sites and museums in Italy.
 Financial support for this visit is available to all Single Honours students.

 Academic entry requirements

 for entry in 2016